 If you take a look at photos of the Friends star from back in the 90s, compared to now, it's easy to see she has undergone a whole range of different procedures.

 Courteney was once a massive fan of fillers, but in 2017 she announced that she had them all dissolved.

 "I've had to learn to embrace movement and realise that fillers are not my friend," Courtney told New Beauty in 2017.

 "I've had all my fillers dissolved.
 I'm as natural as I can be.
 I feel better because I look like myself.
 I think that I now look more like the person I was.
 I hope I do."

 She explained she gradually became addicted to surgery and was taking advice from the wrong people.

 "Well, what would end up happening is that you go to a doctor who would say, 'You look great, but what would help is a little injection here or filler there'.
 So you walk out and you don't look so bad and you think, no one noticed—it's good.
 Then somebody tells you about another doctor: 'This person's amazing.
 They do this person who looks so natural'.
 You meet them and they say, 'You should just do this.'

 "The next thing you know, you're layered and layered and layered.
 You have no idea because it's gradual until you go, 'Oh s--t, this doesn't look right.'
 And it's worse in pictures than in real life.
 I have one friend who was like, 'Whoa, no more!'
 I thought, I haven't done anything in six months.
-I didn't realize."
+I didn't realise."